SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/IGQIFactory.md

 #### Returns

-An implementation of [IGQISortOperator](xref:GQI_IGQISortOperator) that represents a sort operation on the given sort fields; or null when there are no sort fields.
+An implementation of [IGQISortOperator](xref:GQI_IGQISortOperator) that represents a sort operation on the given sort fields, or null when there are no sort fields.